chevron-left

 March 1, 2024

 Companies must consider employee wellbeing as central to their HR policy.
-This is because employee health has been linked to higher productivity and better performance.
-Think about it: if you feel happy and healthy you’re going to be able to focus more, produce better results, and bring your whole self to work.
+Employee health has been linked to higher productivity and better performance.
+Think about it: if you feel happy and healthy, you can focus more, produce better results, and bring your whole self to work.

 Unfortunately, however, in such a tumultuous time, the workforce has been suffering from poor wellbeing overall.
-53% of employees have done their job in the last three months despite not feeling well, while over 25% responded that work has had a negative impact on their mental health.
+53% of employees have done their job in the last three months despite not feeling well.
+Meanwhile, over 25% responded that work has had a negative impact on their mental health.

 It’s not enough to simply want your employees to be healthy, no matter how good your intentions are!
-In order to make a real impact and improve the wellbeing of your staff, a serious and robust plan must be drawn up to ensure you are proactively seeking feedback, supporting your employees in stressful situations, and providing the basis for improvement.
+To make a real impact and improve the wellbeing of your staff, you need to draw up a robust plan to proactively seek feedback, support your employees in stressful situations, and provide the basis for improvement.

 Mental wellbeing